8.1 Lean Theory in the Cost Accounting Context

 Capacity is a machine’s or person’s ability to do work (i.e. produce product units) within a given period of time.
 The degree to which capacity goes unused is Idle capacity.

 Idle capacity is waste.
 It’s time-related waste, specifically.
 It drives costs but does not drive the firm’s revenue.
-It is also an opportunity cost and is not captured in traditional financial statements.
+It is an opportunity cost that is not reflected in traditional financial statements and cost reports.
+Lean practitioners see this as one of the shortcomings of traditional cost accounting.

 But simply measuring total idle capacity does little to help a firm reduce idle capacity waste because there are many possible sources of idle capacity.

-So lean firms like to measure and report several different capacity numbers as a form of variance analysis.
+So, lean firms like to measure and report several different capacity numbers and look at the differences between these capacity numbers as a form of variance analysis.
 Overall idle capacity is sliced into actionable chunks that each have a unifying cause.
 Then the firm can go after each of these chunks of idle capacity, and their associated causes.
 That’s how they cut idle capacity waste.

 To get these actionable chunks of idle capacity, firms define “capacity” in different ways, as shown below.
 By considering the differences between each of these definitions in capacity (from theoretical capacity all the way down to actual capacity) lean firms try to quantify the opportunity cost of idle capacity for each